AI darlings prop up Wall Street as most other stocks fall

 NEW YORK (AP) — More gains for Nvidia, Amazon and other AI superstars are propping up Wall Street on Monday, even as most U.S. stocks fall.

-The S&P 500 was virtually unchanged in morning trading and holding near its all-time high set last week.
-The Dow Jones Industrial Average was down 303 points, or 0.6%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 was virtually unchanged in midday trading and was holding near its all-time high set last week.
+The Dow Jones Industrial Average was down 203 points, or 0.4%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

-The losses were widespread, and four out of every five stocks within the S&P 500 fell.
-Treasury yields also edged lower in the bond market following a discouraging report on U.S. manufacturers.
-Activity for them shrank by more last month than economists expected, with several telling surveyers for the Institute for Supply Management that President Donald Trump's tariffs are creating financial pain.

 Beyond Meat’s stock has been mostly falling since topping $4 in July, but it went on a wild ride last month where it suddenly soared from 52 cents to $3.62 in three days, a nearly 600% surge.
 It got swept up in the “meme stock” craze, where prices can rise solely due to online hype rather than any change to the company’s actual business.